mpeirone/SDRSharp-Net-Remote2/readme.md

 ## Physical Controls ##
 You can use this to interface real-world controls such as buttons and rotary encoders to SDR#, a [basic tutorial](http://eartoearoak.com/tutorials-and-examples/sdrsharp-physical-controls) is available.

+## Deploy ##
+Download the latest SDR# SDK for Plugin Developers,copy NetRemote2 into this folder, open the solution and add existing project.

 ## License ##
 This program is free software: you can redistribute it and/or modify